krzim-aws/LISA/README.md

 ### HuggingFace Embedding Models

 Embedding models often utilize custom codebases and are not as uniform as generation models.
-For this reason you will likely need to create a new `inferenceContainer`.
+For this reason you will likely need to create a new `inferenceEngine`.
 Follow the [example](./lib/model/embedding/instructor) provided for the `instructor` model.

 ### vLLM Models